OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

 vCenter Tags and Categories
 ================================================================================

 Working with vCenter tags and categories can be extremely helpful.
-It allows you to add valuable information to inventory items and make them searchable and sortable.
+It allows to add valuable information to inventory items and make them searchable and sortable.

-To assign a Label and Category to a VM, you must add the following block to the Template definition before instantiating it.
-You can add as many blocks as you need.
+To assign a Label and Category to a VM add the following block to the Template definition before instantiating it.
+Several blocks can be added as needed.

 .. code-block:: text